 If you do what everybody else is doing, you will be mediocre like everybody else.
 If you want to be outstanding in something, you have to put in more work than others.
 That’s when obsession comes into place.

-Because no one else cares as much.
+No one else cares that much.

 - When I want to achieve success with my own business, I improve something every single day for 10 years.
 At the moment I’m in a 231 days streak of bug fixing, adding content and general improvements.
 No weekends or holidays, every day at least one thing has to be improved.
 Now I’m making a good income out of it.